You Could Be Entitled to More:

 - There was fraud involved.

-What steps should I take to challenge or contest a Will?
+What steps should I take to contest a Will?

 Your legal team will help you establish:

 - if you are eligible to lodge a ‘family provision’ claim